JarateKing/inline_tests/README.md

 # inline_tests

-`inline_tests` is a minimal header-only testing framework designed for competitive programming
+`inline_tests` is a minimal header-only testing framework designed for competitive programming.
+It is designed to handle sample inputs and verify outputs directly, all within the same file as the sourcecode to make it faster to develop a working solution to a given task.

+This is not recommended for general software development, and is specifically oriented for competitive programming which has many different prefered practices.

 ## Usage